 The Montgomery County Drug and Alcohol Programbegan with the passage of the Pennsylvania Drug and Alcohol Abuse Control Act of 1972.
-The goals of the program are: to prevent people from abusing drugs and alcohol; to intervene in a timely, helpful way with perand to provide needed treatment services to people dependent on drugs and /or alcohol.
-This brochure lists the community agencies in Montgomery County ment of Drug and Alcohol.
-All services are provided sons already experimenting with drugs and alcohol; that have been approved by the Pennsylvania Departregardless of race, religious creed, ancestry, national origin, age, sex, or sexual preference.
+The goals of the program are: to prevent people from abusing drugs and alcohol; to intervene in a timely, helpful way with perdependent on drugs and /or alcohol.
+This brochure lists the community agencies in Montgomery County that have been approved by the Pennsylvania Departsons already experimenting with drugs and alcohol; and to provide needed treatment services to people ment of Drug and Alcohol.
+All services are provided regardless of race, religious creed, ancestry, national origin, age, sex, or sexual preference.